dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 or the end of space available for writing.

 Buffered streams also maintain a *held* state, indicating whether the application has taken the buffer for a stream and has not released it yet.
-When a thread already holds the buffer for a stream, it is an error to get the buffer again (or any other buffer for the same stream).
+When a thread already holds the buffer for a stream, any attempt to get the buffer again (or any other buffer for the same stream) has undefined results.

 Useful types when using buffers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^